Reasons to leave a legacy

-Leaving a legacy to UNICEF is a wonderful way to make your support for UNICEF live on.
+Leaving a legacy to Unicef in your Will is a wonderful way to make your support for Unicef live on.

 We believe that every child has a right to clean water, nutritious food, healthcare, education and a safe environment to grow up in.
-Your legacy will support our ongoing work to achieve this.
-It will help fund projects which may take many years to complete – but will save countless lives.
+Your gift in your Will supports our ongoing work to achieve this.
+Your legacy donation will help fund charity projects which may take many years to complete – but will save countless lives.

-In Botswana, UNICEF has helped to reduce the mother-to-child HIV transmission rate to less than 4 per cent.
+With the help of legacy donations, Unicef has helped to reduce the mother-to-child HIV transmission rate in Botswana to less than 4 per cent.
 By replicating this in other countries, hundreds of thousands of babies in the developing world could be protected from the virus each year.

-Legacies also give us the financial resources required to cope with the things for which we cannot plan.
-Like conflicts, natural disasters and other emergencies – any situation in which children’s lives are in danger.
+Legacies also give us the financial resources required to cope with the things for which we cannot plan like conflicts, natural disasters and other emergencies that puts children’s lives are in danger.
 Because we get no funding from the United Nations, we are reliant on voluntary donations like legacies.

 Why my father left a legacy